x-crowbar-x/PyBye/README.md

 ****
 ## What you need to know

-PyBye is a simple little log-out program with the help of which, it is more aesthetically pleasing (for me anyway) to end current session or lock screen.
+PyBye is a simple little log-out program with the help of which, it is more aesthetically pleasing (for me anyway) to end current session, lock screen or suspend.

 ### The program has: